Understanding the True Cost of Bulk Planters

 Q: Can Lam Thanh handle the shipping for me?

 A: We typically quote FOB (Free on Board), meaning we handle everything up to the port in Vietnam.
-However, we can recommend trusted freight forwarders who can handle the ocean transit and delivery to your door (DDP/DAP) if you are new to importing.
+However, we can recommend trusted freight forwarders who can manage the ocean transit and delivery to your door (DDP/DAP) if you are new to importing.

 Q: Does the "Breakage Allowance" cover shipping damage?

 A: Manufacturers usually cover manufacturing defects.
-Damage during ocean transit is covered by Marine Insurance, which we highly recommend every buyer purchases (it is very inexpensive and protects your investment).
+Damage during ocean transit is covered by Marine Insurance, which we highly recommend every buyer purchases.
+It is very inexpensive and protects your investment.

 Comments